 Now, let us assume you’ve already counted the cost, you have come to terms with the possibility of failure, sleeplessness, and frustration, but the prospect of getting out still sounds fun.
 Then this post is for you.
 Cause I am going to share all the things we learned the-hard-way about keeping those kids warm at night.
 There are lots of ways to do this…this was just our formula.

-Worth noting?
 To many times I’d layer the kid all up, only to find them overheated and sweaty an hour later.
 So layer gradually – plan on getting up in the night to add a layer if needed.
-But a sweaty kid early in the night, turns into a cold one later in the night.
+A sweaty kid early in the night, turns into a cold one later in the night.

 Odd Ball Tips?